sgoettel/bibliography-daniel-sanders/README.md

 # Bibliography of Daniel Sanders (1819–1897)

-This repository contains, as far as we know, the complete bibliography of Daniel Sanders.
+This repository contains, as far as we know, the complete bibliography of [Daniel Sanders](https://en.wikipedia.org/wiki/Daniel_Sanders_(lexicographer)).

 - **`bibliography-daniel-sanders.json`** – JSON (CSL) export from Zotero, fully structured and importable back into Zotero.
 - **`bibliography-daniel-sanders.xml`** – TEI-XML export from Zotero of the bibliography, used for display and transformation.